 Upgrade Classic SLOs

-We strongly recommend upgrading your Classic SLOs from Service-Level Objectives Classic to SLOs Service-Level Objectives to maximize SLO capabilities and ensure you can use the latest SLO enhancements.
+We strongly recommend upgrading your Classic SLOs from SLOs Service-Level Objectives Classic to SLOs Service-Level Objectives to maximize capabilities and benefit from the newest enhancements.

 Why upgrade?